-When I first head about this I was shocked, and had no idea how I could sharpen my own dowels.
-You can’t buy sharpened wooden dowels on amazon.
+When I first heard about this I was shocked, and had no idea how I could sharpen my own dowels.
+You can’t buy sharpened wooden dowels on Amazon.
 Trust me, I’ve looked!!

 I live in Manhattan in a tiny apartment, and I don’t have any power tools.
 When I thought about changing the shape of a wooden dowel, it seemed like a daunting task.
 Most wooden dowels have flat ends.
 How could I turn that into a point?!